 \subsection{Bayesian Inference for the Latent Sparse Graph and Number of Binary Latent Traits}

-We propose a Bayesian inference procedure for the two-latent-layer model.
+We propose a Bayesian inference procedure for two-latent-layer Bayesian Pyramids.
 We apply a Gibbs sampler by employing the Polya-Gamma data augmentation in \cite{polson2013pg} together with the auxiliary variable method for multinomial logit models in \cite{holmes2006}.
 Such Gibbs sampling steps can handle general multivariate categorical data.

 \textbf{Inference with a Fixed $K_1$.} First consider the case where the true number of binary latent variables $K_1$ in the middle layer is fixed.
 Inferring the latent sparse graph $\GG^{(1)}$ is equivalent to inferring the sparsity structure of the continuous parameters $\beta_{jkc}$'s.
 Let the prior for $\beta_{j,k,0}$ be $N(\mu_0,\sigma_0^2)$, where hyperparameters $\mu_0,\sigma_0^2$ can be set to give weakly informative priors for the logistic regression coefficients \citep{gelman2008weakly}.
-Prior specifications for other parameters are
+Specify priors for other parameters as

 Here $\sigma_0$ is a small positive number specifying the ``pseudo''-variance, and we take $\sigma_0=0.1$ in the numerical studies.
 Our adoption of a prior variance for $\beta_{j,c,k}$ when $g_{j,k}=0$ follows a similar spirit as the ``pseudo-prior'' approach in the Bayesian variable selection literature.
 In Bayesian variable selection for regression analysis, \cite{dellaportas2002bayesian} first proposed using a pseudo-prior for the variance when one variable is not included in the model to facilitate convenient Gibbs sampling steps.
 Specifically, a binary variable $\rho_j$ encodes whether or not the $j$th predictor is included in the regression, and the regression coefficient is $\beta_j\rho_j$, with $\beta_j\sim \pi_j N(0,\sigma^2) + (1-\pi_j) N(0, \sigma_0^2)$ and $\mathbb P(\rho_j=1) = \pi_j$.
 The pseudo-prior variance $\sigma_0^2$ does not affect the posterior but may influence mixing of the MCMC algorithm.